Lyell McEwin Hospital

 In an emergency, always call 000.
 Please do not self-present to a hospital or your local GP.

-Lyell McEwin Hospital will manage major emergency patients, supported by 24 hour senior doctors and nurses to respond to life-threatening emergencies.
+Lyell McEwin Hospital manages major emergency patients, supported by 24 hour senior doctors and nurses to respond to life-threatening emergencies.

-The Emergency Department will be equipped with diagnostic and imaging services, available 24 hours a day.
+The Emergency Department is equipped with diagnostic and imaging services, available 24 hours a day.